CDMirel/phpSecurityClass/README.md

 #phpSecurityClass v0.2

-Php regular expression for all html-input tag
+Php regular expressions (regex) for all html-input tag

 ## How to Install